barryclark/jekyll-now/_posts/2018-10-15-Ensemble-Methods-Bagging-Boosting-and-Stacking.md

 ---
 layout: post
-title: Ensemble Methods: Bagging, Boosting, and Stacking
+title: Ensemble Methods - Bagging, Boosting, and Stacking
 ---

 So what are ensemble methods?
 They're a collection of different ways that data scientists use to manipulate data and the modeling processes to obtain better results.
 In other words:

 >"Ensemble methods are meta-algorithms that combine several machine learning techniques into one predictive model in order to __decrease variance__ (bagging), __decrease bias__ (boosting), or __improve predictions__ (stacking)." - Vadim Smolyakov